Strong Partitioning and a Machine Learning Approximation for Accelerating the Global Optimization of Nonconvex QCQPs: Numerical experiments

 We compare the performance of Alpine's default partitioning policy with the strong partitioning (Alpine+SP2) and AdaBoost-based (Alpine+ML2) policies, which select two partitioning points per variable in each iteration of Alpine, using the metrics detailed in Section~\ref{subsubsec:outline_experiments}.
 For the bilinear $n = 20$ and QCQP $n = 20$ families, we also compare these policies with the strong partitioning (Alpine+SP4) and AdaBoost-based (Alpine+ML4) policies that select four partitioning points per variable in Alpine’s first iteration. {We reiterate that the strong partitioning and AdaBoost policies differ from Alpine's default partitioning policy only during the first iteration of Algorithm~\ref{alg:partitioning_algorithm}.} {All reported times for Alpine with the strong partitioning and AdaBoost policies exclude the time required to run Algorithm~\ref{alg:enhancements} and Algorithm~\ref{alg:ml_approx}.}

 Table~\ref{tab:alpine_times} presents statistics on the run times of Alpine with the default, strong partitioning, and AdaBoost-based partitioning policies across the different QCQP families.
-Table~\ref{tab:alpine_speedup} records the speedup or slowdown of Alpine with the strong partitioning and AdaBoost-based policies relative to default Alpine.
 Table~\ref{tab:alpine_gaps} provides statistics on the effective optimality gaps~\eqref{eqn:effective_gap} of Alpine with the different partitioning policies after the first iteration.
-Table~\ref{tab:maxmin_times} reports statistics on the time required to run Algorithm~\ref{alg:enhancements} to determine strong partitioning points for the different QCQP families.
 Figures~\ref{fig:plots_bilinear},~\ref{fig:plots_qcqp}, and~\ref{fig:plots_pooling} plot solution profiles and histograms showing the reduction in effective optimality gaps achieved after the first iteration by the strong partitioning and AdaBoost policies relative to Alpine's default partitioning policy.
+Section S.5 of the supplemental material presents tables reporting the speedup or slowdown of Alpine with the strong partitioning and AdaBoost-based policies relative to default Alpine, as well as statistics on the time required to run Algorithm~\ref{alg:enhancements} to determine strong partitioning points for the different QCQP families.

-\paragraph{Bilinear instances.} Table~\ref{tab:alpine_times} indicates that Alpine+SP2 reduces the shifted GM of default Alpine's solution time by factors of $4.5$, $5.1$, and $7.7$ for the \mbox{$n = 10$}, $n = 20$, and $n = 50$ families.
+\textbf{Bilinear instances.} Table~\ref{tab:alpine_times} indicates that Alpine+SP2 reduces the shifted GM of default Alpine's solution time by factors of $4.5$, $5.1$, and $7.7$ for the \mbox{$n = 10$}, $n = 20$, and $n = 50$ families.
 Alpine+ML2 offers a moderate approximation of Alpine+SP2, reducing the shifted GM of default Alpine's solution time by factors of $3.5$, $2.1$, and $4$, respectively, for $n = 10$, $n = 20$, and $n = 50$.
 For the $n = 20$ instances, Alpine+SP4 and Alpine+ML4 reduce the shifted GM of default Alpine's solution time by factors of $9$ and $2.3$.